amalgamaria/secretariat/docs/additional-resources/cu-palmetto.rst

 | Palmetto      | 80                    | 1.54 TB       |
 +---------------+-----------------------+---------------+

 If you would like to use this resource, you need to `request an account`_.
-After this, please contact `Vijay`_ or `Maria`_ about becoming a part of our user group on Palmetto.
+After this, please contact `Vijay`_ or `Maria`_ via the `Ticket Request Form`_ about becoming a part of our user group on Palmetto.

 TORQUE vs Slurm
 ---------------